return42/sphkerneldoc/linux_src_doc/drivers/scsi/lpfc/lpfc_hbadisc_c.rst

 .. c:function:: void lpfc_sli4_clear_fcf_rr_bmask(struct lpfc_hba *phba)

-    \ ``phba``\  pointer to the struct lpfc_hba for this port.
+    @phba pointer to the struct lpfc_hba for this port.
 This fucnction resets the round robin bit mask and clears the fcf priority list.
 The list deletions are done while holding the hbalock.
 The ON_LIST flag and the FLOGI_FAILED flags are cleared from the lpfc_fcf_pri record.

     :param struct lpfc_hba \*phba:
         *undescribed*